-The Law of Gravity and Motions of Planets Newton assumed that the law of gravitation applies the same whether it is the apple on the surface of the Moon or on the surface of the Earth.
-The interacting bodies are assumed to be point like particles.
+The Law of Gravity and Motions of Planets

+•Newton assumed that the law of gravitation applies the same whether it is to the apple or to the Moon.

+•The interacting bodies are assumed to be point like particles.

 Newton predicted that the ratio of the Moon's acceleration $a{\mathcal{M}}$ to the apple's acceleration g would be